Royal Liberty of Havering: Replacement

 The manor was sold by the Crown on 23 September 1828 and the right to appoint the high steward and justices of the liberty was transferred to the private owners.
 During the 19th century ad hoc boards, such as unions for poor law or public health, started to erode the powers of the liberty.
 It was unreformed by the Municipal Corporations Act 1835 and the Municipal Corporations Act 1883 made provision for the liberty to be absorbed into the county of Essex, but did not force the amalgamation.
 Under the Local Government Act 1888 the property of the liberty was merged with that of the county, and the offices of high and deputy steward were no longer filled.
 The separate court of quarter sessions, limited to three justices, continued to exist, and a high bailiff and coroner continued to be appointed.

 One of the three justices was elected by the inhabitants of the manor.
 The last election took place on 3 July 1891 at the market court house.
 The candidates were Major Holmes of Grey Towers, Hornchurch, and Alfred William Harvey of Romford.
 Holmes won the election with 78 votes to 42.

 On 21 October 1891 the Essex quarter sessions resolved "that a petition be presented to Her Majesty praying that an Order in Council be made to unite the Liberty of Havering-atte-Bower to the County of Essex, so far as the same is not already united by the Local Government Act, 1888."
 The Order in Council, under the Liberties Act 1850, was made on 9 May 1892, and came into effect on 1 July 1892.
+The last court leet was held on 7 June 1892.
 The last high bailiff was paid a pension of £3 for life, while the coroner became a county employee.

 In 1894, under the Local Government Act 1894, the central part of the Romford parish, named Romford Urban formed the Romford Urban District while the remaining parts of the liberty went on to form part of Romford Rural District.
 The modern day London Borough of Havering, created in 1965, takes its name from the liberty and incorporates the original area and other territories formerly part of Chafford hundred, including North Ockendon, Rainham, Upminster, Cranham, and Wennington.

 Legacy

 Modern day references to the liberty include the Liberty Shopping Centre and Royal Liberty School.
 The motto of Havering London Borough Council is "Liberty".
-During 2024 the Romford–Upminster service of the London Overground was renamed the Liberty line.
+In 2024 the Romford–Upminster service of the London Overground was renamed the Liberty line.